 Unfortunately, I can’t give you a straight answer.
 It depends on your situation and your budget.

 If you value a face-to-face experience, go with H&R Block.
 You may feel more comfortable having a professional guide you through the process.
 (And the cost probably won’t bust your bank account.)

 TaxAct is certainly going for the more low-fi approach.
 The user experience probably won’t wow you, but you might save a few bucks depending on which version you need.

 TurboTax was certainly the most expensive option.
 So it’s up to you: Are the education services, guarantee, and features worth paying more?
 Or are those not necessary for your situation?
+Maybe you really value the peace of mind of having a certified professional review your tax return before you file it.
 Maybe you’ve filed a few years’ worth of tax returns with TurboTax, and it’s just more convenient to use a program that already knows your situation.
 It might be worth the extra cash so you don’t have to start from scratch.

 Whatever you decide, you should feel good that you’re taking tax matters into your own hands!

 Tyler is a CERTIFIED FINANCIAL PLANNER™ practitioner who believes financial education can empower people to reach their goals.